 The Canadian Medication Incident Reporting and Prevention System (CMIRPS) is a collaborative pan-Canadian program of Health Canada, the Canadian Institute for Health Information (CIHI), the Institute for Safe Medication Practices Canada (ISMP Canada) and the Canadian Patient Safety Institute (CPSI).

 CIHI has a number of other health services databases that contain quality-of-care information.
-These are described in detail in Types of Care.
+These are described in detail in Information on Types of Health Care.

 Metadata is information about data.
 It helps users understand and interpret data from a specific source.